 EU citizens who can provide an S1 portable document (formerly called E106) from their home country can get a treaty policy and will be insured up to the level of Dutch basic coverage.
 Those with a European Insurance Card (EHIC) will also have access to Dutch health care.

-For more information, please visit the governmental website.
-You can also contact the Consumers Union (Consumentenbond).
+For more information, see this handy checklist provided by the Zorgverzekeringslijn.
 There are also several online services (ZorgWijzer, in English, and Independer, in Dutch) that can help compare different health insurers and policies.
-The Zorgverzekeringslijn (in English) offers many answers on most topic regarding insurance and healthcare when coming from abroad.

 Received a letter from the CAK?